 I came to Congress in 2007 determined to help restore integrity to Washington after years of corruption and malfeasance.
 And during the first 100 hours of the 110th Congress, House Democrats enacted a landmark rules package to clean up Washington and sever unethical ties between lawmakers and lobbyists, including banning travel and gifts given to Members of Congress from lobbyists, and requiring full transparency to end the abuse of special interest earmarks.

 |Congressman Yarmuth in Committee|

 I also believe reforming our current campaign finance laws is essential to ensure accountability and transparency.
 That is why I support public financing of campaigns for federal offices, which will help ensure that elections remain the cornerstone of democracy.
-In the 112th Congress, I introduced a Constitutional amendment to get money out of politics.
+I have also introduced a Constitutional amendment to get money out of politics.
 By reducing the influence of special interest money, we will also ensure that the legislative priorities in Washington truly reflect the needs of the American people.